TSGECO/tsg/doc/tsg.md

 ### Edge Semantics

 Edges in TSG represent connections between nodes, such as splice junctions or structural variants.
 The `SV` field provides details about the genomic context of the connection, including reference names, breakpoints, and the type of structural variant or splice.

+### Read Continuity

+Read continuity is a critical concept in TSG that ensures valid traversals through the graph:

+1. **Definition**: Read continuity requires that specific patterns of read support exist between connected nodes in a path, depending on node types.

+2. **Node Types and Continuity Requirements**:

+   - **SO (Source Node)**: Represents the start of a read.
+No read continuity required with previous nodes.
+   - **SI (Sink Node)**: Represents the end of a read.
+No read continuity required with subsequent nodes.
+   - **IN (Intermediary Node)**: Represents an internal segment of a read.
+Must share at least one read ID with both its previous and next nodes in the path.

+3. **Validation**:

+   - For IN nodes, implementations must verify that at least one common read ID exists between the current node and both its adjacent nodes.
+   - SO and SI nodes provide more flexible continuity, allowing for extended paths without requiring end-to-end read support.
+   - A path can be considered valid even if it doesn't have a single read spanning its entire length.

+4. **Constraints**:

+   - Each IN node in a valid path must maintain read continuity with its adjacent nodes.
+   - The specific read type (SO, SI, IN) determines the continuity requirements at each position in the path.

+5. **Representation**: The read IDs in each node's `reads` field implicitly define the continuity relationships in the graph, while the read types determine the continuity constraints.

 ### Chains vs. Paths